Nathan Hastings: Storylines

 Nathan and Olivia experience serious marital problems when Olivia becomes infatuated with Neil.
 Later, Olivia's parents Walter and Lillie Belle Barber separate, and Lillie Belle comes to live with Nathan and Olivia.
 Lillie Belle is clinically depressed, and Nathan and Olivia argue about her strange behavior.
 Drucilla tries to persuade her mother to live with her so that Olivia and Nathan can repair their marriage, but Lillie Belle chooses to remain with Olivia, whom she favors over Drucilla.
 Soon after, Walter comes to Genoa City to reunite with his wife, and the couple leave town together.
 Due to his mounting marital problems, Nathan begins an affair with Keesha Monroe (Jennifer Gatti), although he does not tell Keesha that he is married until later in their relationship.
 Soon, Keesha meets Neil's half-brother, photographer Malcolm Winters (Shemar Moore).
 After much effort, Malcolm manages to woo her away from her boyfriend, who unknown to him is Nathan.
 When Malcolm learns of Keesha's affair with Nathan, he breaks up with her, even though she has already stopped seeing Nathan.
 However, Malcolm keeps the affair hidden from Olivia, as do Neil and Dru, who also learn of Nathan's infidelity.

 Soon thereafter, Keesha learns that her ex-boyfriend Stan has died from AIDS.
 After being tested by Olivia, Keesha discovers that she is also HIV-positive, and she breaks the news to Nathan.
 Dru then decides to tell Olivia about Nathan's affair with Keesha.
 Realizing that Nathan has been unfaithful and has potentially exposed both her and their son to the HIV virus, a furious Olivia throws Nathan out, forbidding him to ever see their son again.
 Nathan, Olivia and Nate all turn out to be HIV-negative, but Keesha develops AIDS.
 Heartbroken, Malcolm realizes how much he cares for Keesha, and he reunites with her.
-In an act of true love, Malcolm marries Keesha on her deathbed in 1996.
+Malcolm marries Keesha on her deathbed in 1996.
 Meanwhile, desperate to see Nate, Nathan kidnaps him.
 The police, as well as Olivia and her family and friends, search for Nathan and Nate.
 Days later, Nathan realizes that life on the run is no place for his son, and he decides to return Nate to Olivia.
 In the process of returning his son, Nathan is hit by an automobile.
 Later, after an emotional hospital visit with his wife and son, Nathan dies.